StanleyWan/FCND-Controls-CPP/README.md

 <p></p>

 ### Roll-Pitch Controller
-The Roll-Pitch Controller is also a P Controller.
+The Roll-Pitch Controller is also a proportional controller.
+The controller use the acceleration and thrust commands, in addition to the vehicle attitude to output a body rate command.
 It sets the desired rate of change of the given matrix elements (R13 and R23).
 We thus get the error value by subtract the actual matrix element (R13, R23) with the command matrix element (R13, R23).

 ![Equation1](./images/equation1.png)

-The code is implemented on the function BodyRateControl() and RollPitchControl() in the file [QuadControl.cpp](./src/QuadControl.cpp)
+The codes are implemented on the function BodyRateControl() and RollPitchControl() in the file [QuadControl.cpp](./src/QuadControl.cpp)

 The following is the testing result on scenario2.
 It mainly tests the leveling capability of a drone.
 <p align="center">